Code-Nycticebus/cebus/docs/README.md

 ## Resizing and Reserving Space

 - `da_resize`: Adjust the capacity of the array to a specified size.
-This is useful for preallocating space.
+Used for preallocating space.
-- `da_reserve`: Ensure there is enough space for additional elements, useful before adding multiple elements.
+- `da_reserve`: Ensure there is enough space for additional elements.
+Used before adding multiple elements.

 ## Extending and Mapping

 - `da_extend`: Add multiple elements from another array or list.
 - `da_map`: Transform elements of the array into another form and store them in a destination array.
 - `da_filter`: Filter dynamic array with a filter function and place it into a destination.
 - `da_filter_ctx`: Filter dynamic array with a filter function, that takes a `void*` as a context, and place it into a destination.

 ## Sorting and Reversing

 - `da_sort`: Sort the array using a comparison function.
 - `da_sort_ctx`: Sort the array using a comparison function that also takes a `void*` as a context.
 - `da_reverse`: Reverse the order of elements in the array.

 # [hashmap.h](https://github.com/Code-Nycticebus/clib/blob/main/src/clib/collection/hashmap.h)
 ## Initialization

-Creating a new `HashMap` involves initializing an `Arena`, then calling `hm_create` or `hm_with_size` to initialize the hashmap with an optional initial size:
+Creating a new `HashMap` involves initializing an `Arena`, then calling `hm_create` or `hm_with_size` to initialize the hashmap with an optional initial
+size:

 ```c
 Arena arena = {0};